carmonamateo/carmonamateo/README.md

 I am **Mateo Carmona**, *former Coordinator and current Archivist* of the [Centro di Studi Grothendieckiani (CSG)](https://csg.igrothendieck.org/).

-My research focuses on the study of Grothendieck's legacy, with particular emphasis on their *historical and archival* dimensions.
+My research focuses on the study of Grothendieck's legacy, with particular emphasis on its *historical and archival* dimensions.

-My other academic interests include *Archival Studies*, *Dissemination*, and *Project Management*.
+Other interests include *Dissemination* and *Project Management*.

 You can find me at: